Wikipedian in residence program

 © Concordia University

-Concordia University Library welcomes Amber Berson as its 2019 Wikipedian in residence.
+Concordia University Library welcomed Amber Berson as its 2019-2020 Wikipedian in residence.

 Amber Berson is a writer, curator, and Ph.D. candidate conducting research on artist-run culture and feminist, utopian thinking.
 She most recently curated Utopia as Method (2018); World Cup!
 (2018); and The Let Down Reflex (2016-2018, with Juliana Driever); and was the 2016 curator-in-residence as part of the France-Quebec Cross-Residencies at Astérides in Marseille, France.

-She is the Canadian ambassador for the Art+Feminism Wikipedia project and is the current Wikipedian in residence at Concordia University.
+She is the Canadian ambassador for the Art+Feminism Wikipedia project.
 Her writing has been published in Breach Magazine, Canadian Art, C Magazine, Revue .dpi, Esse, Fuse Magazine, and Le Merle, amongst others.

 Wikipedia 101 Training: How to read and write Wikipedia articles